zfkl/analyses-de-donn-es/README.md

 # spark streaming visualization
-Based on driver program, I let as an exercise for interested reader, the dataset creation Spark streaming allows us to process in real time massive data.
+Based on driver program, I let as an exercise for interested reader, the dataset creation.

+Spark streaming allows us to process in real time massive data.
 Here I use a dynamic dashboard to vilualize data.

 Real time simulated business sales streamed to  Apache Spark big data engine